vicious-widgets/vicious/README.md

     vicious.call(wtype, format, warg)

-Fetch data from `widget` to use it outside from the wibox ([example](#call-example)).
+Fetch data from `wtype` to use it outside from the wibox ([example](#call-example)).

 ## <a name="widgets"></a>Widget types